How to Help Someone Who's Lost Their Dad on Father's Day

 - Relive memories.

 Recalling memories you have of the deceased is also a wonderful way to offer comfort, and if you don’t have any, simply asking questions can also be helpful.
 For example, people grieving their dad may feel that everyone else has moved on and forgotten, but taking time to bring up old memories can often nurture solace.
-I called my friend on Father’s Day and talked through the memories that were on her mind (such as previous Father’s Days when she celebrated with her dad) and allowed her the space to laugh, cry, and reminisce.
-Even simple questions like “What is your favourite memory of Father’s Day with your dad?” or “What was your dad’s favourite food?” might lead to a healing and comforting conversation.
+I called my friend on Father’s Day and talked through with the memories that were on her mind (such as previous Father’s Days when she celebrated with her dad) and allowed her the space to laugh, cry, and reminisce.
+Even simple questions like “What is your favorite memory of Father’s Day with your dad?” or “What was your dad’s favorite food?” can often lead to a healing and comforting conversation.

 - Be there.

 Aside from sharing memories, you can also let the person in mourning know you are there for them.
 Oftentimes, grief can feel incredibly isolating.
-But reassuring the person that you are present and willing to help can be impactful.
-The knowledge that they can grieve openly without worrying about making someone else feel bad can be incredibly comforting.
-I offered support to my friend by calling her, dropping off some food, and texting her throughout the week so she knew I was thinking of her during this holiday.
+But reassuring the person that you are present and willing to help can be helpful.
+The knowledge that they can grieve openly without worrying about making someone else feel bad can be incredibly necessary.
+Mourning isn’t something that completely disappears; it comes and goes with less severity over time.
+Helping them see that can be a source of strength.
+I offered support to my friend by calling her, dropping off some food, and texting her throughout the week so she knew I was thinking of her and her loss during this holiday.

 - Cry it out.